 The program requires 36 credits for completion.
-Students will typically take a total of 12 threecredit courses, although reading courses and independent studies of fewer than three credits may be factored into the equation if students need to tailor their curricula.
+Students will typically take a total of 12 three-credit courses.
 Eight of the courses, or 24 credits, will be taken in a required core curriculum that introduces the student to general issues across the criminal justice system.
 The remaining twelve credits will be earned in four elective courses, which are determined by the track of study.
-Students must also pass a two-part comprehensive exam consisting of seven multiple choice sections and one essay question.
+Students may take up to a maximum of four courses per semester.
+Credits applied to the MACJ degree or certificate must be earned within the last six years from a regionally accredited college or university.
 Students must have a minimum cumulative GPA of 3.0 to graduate.